Table of Contents

 Owning a car comes with a lot of paperwork, so you have to know where to put all these important documents to keep track of them all and keep them safe.
 There are some things you should keep in your car’s glove compartment and other’s you shouldn’t.
-So where should you keep your car title and the other paperwork for your car?

 Proof of Car Insurance